Torsors in super-symmetry: Shifting to the Hopf-algebra world

 \begin{prop} Let $A/B$ be as above.
 Then the product map

-is clearly surjective morphism in ${}_B\M^H$, and in fact, it splits as such a morphism.
+is clearly a surjective morphism in ${}_B\M^H$, and in fact, it splits as such a morphism.
 Hence, $A$ is projective in ${}_B\M$, in particular. \end{prop} \pf The bosonization of $H$ is the (ordinary) Hopf algebra

 of smash product (resp., smash co-product) by $\mathbb{Z}_2$ as an algebra (resp., as a coalgebra).
 This Hopf algebra may not be commutative, but has a bijective antipode; see \cite[Lemma 10.1]{MZ1}.
-We present so as $\mathbb{Z}_2=\{ \epsilon, \sigma \}$ with $\sigma^2=\epsilon$.
+In this proof we present $\mathbb{Z}_2$ as a multiplicative group with generator $\sigma$.
 One sees from \cite[Proposition 10.3]{MZ1} that the semi-direct product of $A$ by $\mathbb{Z}_2$

-naturally turns into an $\widehat{H}$-comodule algebra, and moreover, into an $\widehat{H}$-Galois extension over $B=B\times \{ \epsilon \}$ (in the non-super situation), which is faithfully flat over $B$ on both sides.
-It follows by \cite[Theorem 5.6]{SS} that the product map $B \ot \widehat{A}\to \widehat{A}$ has a left $B$-linear and right $\widehat{H}$-co-linear section
+naturally turns into an $\widehat{H}$-comodule algebra, and moreover, into an $\widehat{H}$-Galois extension over $B=B\times \{ 1 \}$ (in the non-super situation), which is faithfully flat over $B$ on both sides.
+It follows by \cite[Theorem 5.6]{SS} that the product map $B \ot \widehat{A}\to \widehat{A}$ has a left $B$-linear and right $\widehat{H}$-co-linear section,

-We suppose $\widehat{A}=A\ot k\mathbb{Z}_2$, and define maps $r : B \ot A\ot k\mathbb{Z}_2 \to B\ot A$ and $t : A \to A \ot k\mathbb{Z}_2$ by
+We suppose $\widehat{A}=A\ot k\mathbb{Z}_2$, and define maps $r : B \ot A\ot k\mathbb{Z}_2\to B\ot A$ and $t : A \to A \ot k\mathbb{Z}_2$ by